walterrowe/magick-frames/README.md

 -bc=color |               specifies the color of the interior bevel (default #888888) --bevelcolor=color

+-fc=color |               specifies the color of the picture frame (default white) --framecolor=color

 -mc=color |               specifies the color of the matte background (default white) --mattecolor=color

--pc=color |               specifies the color of the picture frame (default white) --picturecolor=color

 -sc=color |               specifies the color of the shadow (default black) --shadowcolor=color